Travelling with children can be rewarding and fun if you're properly prepared and do your research before you leave.

 - leave the medication in its original packaging so it's clearly labelled with your or your family member's name and dosage instructions.

-If you're travelling with medication, make sure it's legal in the countries you're visiting by contacting the relevant foreign mission in Australia.
+If you're travelling with medication, make sure it's legal in the countries you're visiting by contacting the embassy or consulate in Australia.
 If you need to travel with large quantities of medication, it's good practice to separate the quantity between your luggage, in case bags go missing.
 Keep all medication in the original, labelled container to avoid customs problems.

 If you have to inject your medication, it may be preferable to carry your own needles and syringes if it's allowed in the countries you're visiting.
 If you buy needles and syringes overseas, ensure they are sealed and sterile.